larchea/larchea-wiki/README.md

 -----
 # Updating

-If any of the information is inaccurate/out-of-date, a fork & push of such updates is welcomed and much appreciated.
+If any of the information is inaccurate/out-of-date, a fork & merge of such updates is welcomed and much appreciated.
 This is intended as an open-source wiki for all to utilize, and therefore, the information must be both accurate and up-to-date.